O1ahmad/ansible-role-prometheus/README.md

   ##### :scrape_configs

 `[prometheus_config:] scrape_configs: <list-of-dicts>` (**default**: see `defaults/main.yml`)
-- specifies a set of targets and parameters describing how to scrape them.
+- specifies a set of targets and parameters describing how to scrape them organized into jobs.
 Targets may be statically configured or dynamically discovered using one of the supported service discovery mechanisms.
 See [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) for more details and [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for a list of supported service discovery methods.

 ##### Example